ardilsercan/hassfend/gallery/src/pages/user-test/configuration-menu.markdown

 ## YAML

-In NDX Tech you can make configuration changes in YAML files.
+In NDX IoT Platform you can make configuration changes in YAML files.
 To make these changes take effect you have to reload your YAML in the UI or do a restart.
 How are people doing this and can they find it in this new design?

 ### Stats